gatk-workflows/gatk4-germline-cnvs/README.md

 # gatk4-germline-cnvs
 The workflows in the repository are used to detect germline copy number variants using GATKs GermlineCNVCaller on exome sequence data.
+For documentation on the tools and their parameters please visit the [GATK Tool Documentation](https://gatk.broadinstitute.org/hc/en-us/categories/360002310591) site and for a step by step walkthrough of detecting germline copy number variants using GATK tools please review [How-to-Call-common-and-rare-germline-copy-number-variants](https://gatk.broadinstitute.org/hc/en-us/articles/360035531152).

 - Cohort WDL: Calling a cohort of samples and building a model for denoising further case samples: ``cnv_germline_cohort_workflow.wdl``
 - Case WDL (recommended): Calling case samples using a previously built model for denoising: ``cnv_germline_case_workflow.wdl``